Stained Glass Gems from England

 The side panels

 The theme of these matching panels is from Matthew 35:25.
 The passages tell of one granted entrance to heaven by the practice of good works.

-We see a figure who, by the richness of his clothing, appears to be of an upper class handing bread to a woman and her children dressed more simply.
+We see a figure who, by the richness of his clothing, appears to be of an upper class handing bread to a more simply dressed woman and her children.

 The plants create an outdoor setting.
 The encounter seems to be along a street; the architectural details suggest a porch or portico.

-This right-hand panel is set in an interior, the ailing person on a canopied bed, an arched window in the background.
+This right-hand panel is set in an interior, an arched window in the background.